A Daughter Talks With Her Father About Coping With Her Mother's Suicide

 Josh and his daughter developed their own ways of coping.

-She and her dad remembered how Sylvia had conjured a story for herself about how her mother lived in a city on the moon.
+And they remembered how Sylvia had conjured a story for herself about how her mother lived in a city on the moon.

 "We had that bathroom window that opened up and didn't have a screen, and you could see the moon perfectly from there," she said.
 "So I would look out the window and talk to her."